 Complete a copy of the following table for each of the LEA's Actions/Services.
 Duplicate the table, including Budgeted Expenditures, as needed.

-For Actions/Services not included as contributing to meeting the Increased or Improved Services Requirement:
+For Actions/Services not included as contributing to meeting the Increased or Improved Services Requirement: Students to be Served: Location(s):

 (Select from All, Students with Disabilities, or Specific Student Groups)